Our Values

 Laura approached Penn Forest and was hired in 2017 to assist Pete McQuillin, Manager, and co-founder.
 She was their first full-time employee.
 When Pete retired in early 2021, Laura was promoted to the job for which she was a perfect fit, Manager.
 She has fully embraced all that running a green cemetery requires and has to offer.
 Laura oversees the cemetery operations including sales, marketing, record-keeping, forest restoration, property maintenance, and the supervision of workers and volunteers.
 She has been a speaker locally at the Phipps Native Plant and Sustainability Conference (2018) and nationally at the Green Burial Council Conference (2020, 2021 and 2022).

-Laura grew up in Allegheny and Butler counties and currently lives in Valencia with her two teenage daughters.
+Laura grew up in Allegheny and Butler counties and currently lives in Gibsonia with her two teenage daughters.
 She enjoys spending time with her family, camping in western Pennsylvania, or playing board games.
 And cooking and baking too, of course.